‘Tis The Season for Vegan Baking!

 You may recall that in episode 286 of the podcast, Are Fritos Vegan?
 And Other Surprisingly Vegan (and non-vegan) Foods, we mentioned that white table sugar (and some brown and confectioner sugar) typically contains bone char (used in processing) and is therefore not vegan.

 The easiest swap for conventional sugar is organic sugar.
 Because bone char is not on the National Organic Program’s List of Allowed Substances, organic sugar is vegan.

-In recipes that call for honey, consider vegan alternatives such as Bee Free Honee (we LOVE this!), molasses, or maple syrup.
+In recipes that call for honey, consider vegan alternatives such as molasses, or maple syrup.

-Dairy milk is probably the easiest of all vegan swaps!
+Dairy milk is probably the easiest of all-vegan swaps!
 Plant-based milks (such as almond milk) are very easy to find these days and are used in all sorts of cooking, including even vegan ice creams (or “nice” creams).
-When using a plant-based milk, be sure to use the unsweetened variety as the sweetened versions can make your recipe too sweet.
+When using plant-based milk, be sure to use the unsweetened variety as the sweetened versions can make your recipe too sweet.

 One important note: if you’re taking a baked good to an office party or event where you don’t know if someone has a nut allergy, it is better to use soy milk as a substitute (or clearly label your dish as containing nuts).